Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Results and Discussion

 \subsection{Automatic clustering of languages}

 \textbf{Gaussian Mixture Model.} For our main set of experiments, we used language families from WALS.
-However, not all languages in a single language family share the same linguistic properties \cite{ahmad-etal-2019-difficulties}.
-Moreover, it can often be the case that a language pair with data from a specific domain (e.g., Twitter) might not have a positive overlap, if trained together with a language pair from a distant domain (e.g., EuroParl).
-Training a model with data from heterogeneous domains leads to degraded performance, as was recently shown for the task of language modeling \cite{chronopoulou2021efficient}.

-A data-driven approach may be able to induce the similarities between languages in an unsupervised way.
+However, it might be that not all languages within a language family share the same linguistic properties \cite{ahmad-etal-2019-difficulties}.
+Therefore, we wanted to explore a data-driven approach to induce similarities between languages.
 To this end, we group languages together using Gaussian Mixture Model (GMM) clustering of text representations obtained from a PLM \cite{aharoni-goldberg-2020-unsupervised}.
 We used released code by the authors of the paper.\footnote{\url{https://github.com/roeeaharoni/unsupervised-domain-clusters}}

 We use XLM-R \cite{conneau-etal-2020-unsupervised}, a multilingual PLM and specifically the \textit{xlmr-roberta-base} HuggingFace \cite{wolf-etal-2020-transformers} checkpoint.
-We encode 500 sequences of 512 tokens from each language (using the OPUS-100 dataset) to create sentence representations, by performing average pooling of the last hidden state.
+We encode 500 sequences of 512 tokens from each language (using OPUS-100) to create sentence representations, by performing average pooling of the last hidden state.
 We then use PCA projection of dimension 100 and fit the sentence representations to a GMM with 3 components (3 Gaussian distributions, i.e., clusters).
 As this is a soft assignment, every language belongs with some probability to one or more clusters.
-We present the confusion matrix in the Appendix.
 For simplicity, we map each language to just one cluster based on where the majority of its samples are assigned to.
-We confirm that XLM-R has a strong cross-lingual ability, as it was able to separate the languages to clusters, which correspond almost exactly to the families formed by linguistic knowledge.

-In Figure \ref{fig:GMM}, we show a 2-dimensional projection of the GMM clustering and in Table \ref{table:grouping} (second row), the language groups that were formed by the same clustering.
-We notice that the GMM clusters are for the most part corresponding to the groups formed by linguistic knowledge.
-In our experiments, only Belarusian and Kurdish were allocated to groups that contained languages that are largely different.
-We believe that this might be caused by some domain mismatch, for example between the parallel dataset of Belarusian and those of the other Balto-Slavic languages.
-We have randomly sampled a subset of data for all languages, therefore we believe that the clustering obtained is robust to data variations.

-\textbf{Results.} We see in Table \ref{table:grouping} that training adapters using language groups computed by GMM clustering yields worse translation scores in terms of BLEU compared to language groups based on linguistic similarities.
-We conclude that perhaps it could be helpful to automatically cluster languages together, in the absence of linguistic knowledge bases.
-However, when such resources are available, leveraging them provides a more accurate translation model.